bdrelling/Kipple/README.md

 - [apple/swift-collections](https://github.com/apple/swift-collections) — Commonly used data structures for Swift.
 - [apple/swift-log](https://github.com/apple/swift-log) — A cross-platform Logging API for Swift.
 - [devicekit/DeviceKit](https://github.com/devicekit/DeviceKit) — A value-type replacement of UIDevice.
-- [kishikawakatsumi/KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess) — Simple Swift wrapper for Keychain that works on iOS, watchOS, tvOS and macOS.
+- [kishikawakatsumi/KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess) — Simple Swift wrapper for Keychain that works on iOS, macOS, tvOS and watchOS.

 > [!NOTE]
 > This package also utilizes [KippleTools](https://github.com/bdrelling/KippleTools) as a development dependency, which handles linting, formatting, and other core scripting needs for [Kipple](https://github.com/bdrelling/Kipple) projects.